repository-preservation/lcmap-spark/docs/configuration.rst

 ------------
 https://spark.apache.org/docs/latest/running-on-mesos.html

-When running on Mesos, there are two modes that determine where the *driver program* runs: client and cluster.
+When running on Mesos, there are two modes that determine where the *SparkContext* runs: client and cluster.

-This shouldn't be confused with Spark's local and cluster modes, which determine where the *executors* run.
+This shouldn't be confused with Spark's local and cluster modes, which determine where the *Spark Workers* run.

 lcmap-spark uses client mode only, which means the driver program (SparkContext) will always run on the local host machine.